 - 1/4 cup fresh minced ginger

-- 4 dried hot pepper, thinly sliced (or chili pepper flakes to taste)
+- hot pepper, dried or fresh, thinly sliced, (or chili pepper flakes to taste)

-- 1 head butter lettuce, individual leaves separated
+- 1 large head butter lettuce, individual leaves separated

 - sliced green onions